Caring for Elderly Parents What Matters Most

 How much medical care do you or the person you care for want?
 Or maybe being comfortable and avoiding pain and extensive treatment is more of a priority?

-These are essential thoughts to consider that bring up making an effort to learn about home care, palliative care, and hospice care.
-You may not know much about these topics today if an elderly parent’s health is stable.
+These are essential thoughts to consider, prompting an effort to learn about home care, palliative care, and hospice care.
+You may not be familiar with these topics today if your elderly parent’s health is stable.

 However, when caring for elderly parents, what matters most is the first of the 4Ms.
-Understand that having these conversations may be emotionally uncomfortable when talking about the realities of care from today all the way to the death of a loved one.
+Understand that having these conversations may be emotionally uncomfortable when talking about the realities of care from today to the death of a loved one.

 2 Mobility